The Great Unseen Collection

 Alex Katz, Ada and Flowers, 1980 (detail). © 2026 Alex Katz / Artists Rights Society (ARS), NY

-Affectionately dubbed The Great Unseen Collection by the Bernsteins and their family, this special presentation will be on view at the gallery’s location at 525 West 19th Street in New York, from May 7—June 13, 2026.
+Affectionately dubbed The Great Unseen Collection by the Bernsteins and their family, this special presentation is on view at the gallery’s location at 525 West 19th Street in New York, from May 7—June 13, 2026.

 The selection reflects the refined eye and distinctive taste that the couple honed over more than six decades of collecting, and will include works by, among others, the following artists.